MangelMaxime/Thoth/docs/src/Content/Json/Decode.md

 val it : Result<float, string> = Err "Expecting a float but instead got: true"
 ```

-With these 4 primitives decoders we can handle the basic Json values.
+With these 4 primitives decoders we can handle the basic JSON values.

 ## Collections